 Children and Teens

-Whether your child has been with us from the time they were a toddler or your family is new to the area and looking for a pediatric dentist in Dallas, your kid will feel at home at myKIDSdds.
+Whether your child started their dental visits with us as a toddler or your family is new to the area and looking for a pediatric dentist in Dallas, you and yours will feel at home at myKIDSdds.
 Our office is a great environment for kids to sit and read, they can look through our library and check out any book that peaks their interest.
 Or if they aren’t in the mood to read, we have an on-site learning lab where they can perform experiments or explore the effects different foods have on their teeth.

 You can expect your kiddo to lose their first primary tooth and get their first adult tooth around the age of 6.
 Depending on your child’s development they will see one of our orthodontist for an initial orthodontic evaluation around age 7 or 8.
 It is important to know that most behavioral habits are formed by the age of 9.
 Once those habits have been formed they can be very difficult to change which is why we work so intently with younger children to develop great oral health habits.
 We also offer one on one time with our hygienists for those kiddos having a harder time creating and/or maintaining those healthy habits.